sdfunni/SingleOrigin/README.md

 # SingleOrigin

-(Caffenated) Atomic column position finding for high resolution scanning transmission electron microscope images.
+(Caffeinated) Atomic column position finding for high resolution scanning transmission electron microscope images.

 Work flow:
 1) Create a unit cell structural projection for a specified zone axis based on data imported from a .cif.
 Automatically merges atoms with the same projected position into one column.
 Optional function to merge columns at a specified proximity cutt-off.